janpetzold/az305-learning/README.md

 Permissions can be Vault-based or Azure RBAC

 Grant access to resources on a need-to-know-basis.
 Also classify data based on its type, sensitivity, and potential risk.
 Assign a confidentiality level for each.
 Example - a customer service representative may have a legitimate need to access customer data to resolve customer issues, a finance employee who creates invoices not.

+Sync changes between OnPrem AD and Entra Azure instances via *Entra Connect*.
+It is designed to sync users and devices between Microsoft Entra ID based domains and AD DS domains.

 # Data Solutions